 process, along with development, affects the nature of land along the waterfront.

+UPDATE 2018:

-The biggest shoreline change since the writing of this plan is the loss of more than half of Thatchbed Island.
-This change has increased the size of South Cove and effected the wave action throughout the cove.
-Efforts by the Department of Environmental Protection in the early 2000’s eliminated phragmite on Thatchbed Island, but other invasive species helped increase erosion, particularly the southern end of the island.
+One of the more significant changes is the nearly 50% recession of Thatchbed Island..
+This change has increased the size of South Cove and effected the wave action throughout South Cove..

 Intensive land use or disturbance of the natural plant cover near the water’s edge can result in serious erosion and euthrophication.
 This can be especially severe on steep sloping terrain.
 This, of course, can be deduced from the soil type in this area, which is listed as having serious limitations on steeper slopes (see fig. 4a and 4b).